FERROELECTRIC

 Intel highlighted my NC technology as a future for energy-efficient computing in their 75th anniversary of the transistorScience 2022

-Re-imagining the battery
+Re-imagining the Capacitor

 From electrochemical to electrostatic energy storage for ultrahigh density and ultrafast charging capacitors